Vista-LLaMA: Reducing Hallucination in Video Language Models via Equal Distance to Visual Tokens: Experiments

 \item \textbf{ActiviytNet-QA}~\cite{Yu2019ActivityNetQAAD} is a fully annotated and large-scale videoQA dataset.
 It contains 58$K$ QA pairs derived from 5,800 complex web videos derived from the popular ActivityNet dataset~\cite{Heilbron2015ActivityNetAL}.

 \end{itemize}

 \textbf{Evaluation.} We adopt two metrics to evaluate the performance of video-language models.

 \begin{itemize}[leftmargin=*] \item \textbf{Open-Ended Zero-Shot Question-Answer Evaluation.} As video-language models generate responses of varying lengths to open-ended questions, it is challenge to evaluate models with traditional word matching strategy.
-We employ LLM-Assisted evaluation, in line with~\cite{maaz2023video}, for assessment purposes.
-Given the question, correct answer, and predicted answer by model, GPT-3.5 model is used to return \textit{True} or \textit{False} judgement and relative score ($0$ to $5$).
+We employ LLM-Assisted evaluation, in line with~\cite{maaz2023video}, for fair comparison.
+Given the question, correct answer, and predicted answer, GPT3.5-turbo-0613 is used to return \textit{True} or \textit{False} judgement and relative score ($0$ to $5$).

 \item \textbf{Video-Based Text Generation Benchmarking.} We evaluate the text generation performance following~\cite{maaz2023video} from five aspects: \textit{Correctness of Information}, \textit{Consistency}, \textit{Detail Orientation}, \textit{Contextual Understanding}, and \textit{Temporal Understanding}.
 The test set for this evaluation is based on the ActivityNet-200~\cite{caba2015activitynet}, featuring videos with rich, dense descriptive captions and associated question-answer pairs from human annotations.
 The evaluation pipeline is also built with the GPT-3.5 model and relative score ($0$ to $5$) is generated.